AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_community.rst

        end if;
     end Main;

-To summarize, we suggest turning on as many warnings as makes sense for your project.
+We suggest turning on as many warnings as makes sense for your project.
 Then, when you see a warning message, look at the code and decide if it's real.
 If it is, fix the code.
 If it's a false alarm, suppress the warning.
 In either case, we strongly recommend you make the warning disappear before you check your code into your configuration management system.

 Style checking
 ~~~~~~~~~~~~~~